 Where a user contravenes the rules of the social media platform, or any of the above guidance, we reserve the right to block that user from posting to our channels.

-We update and monitor our accounts from 9am to 5pm, Monday to Friday (not including public holidays).
-However, in the event of an emergency, we will tweet or post updates in our out-of-office hours.
-Social media platforms may occasionally be unavailable and we accept no responsibility for lack of service due to downtime or problems with the internet.
+- Social media platforms may occasionally be unavailable and we accept no responsibility for lack of service due to downtime or problems with the internet.
 We reserve the right to delete our accounts at any time.

 What information do we collect?